IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 ## Workshops

-The maximum duration for environments leveraging the Workshop Manager is 3 days.
+The maximum duration for environments leveraging the Workshop Manager is **5** days.

-The maximum number of environments that can be scheduled using Workshop Manager is 80 environments.
+The maximum number of environments that can be scheduled using Workshop Manager is **80** environments and has to be submitted **72 hours** before the intended start date.
+We suggest submitting your request earlier than 72 hours for environments request greater than **40**.

 An exception request is required for any Workshop that exceeds the stated maximums.